Schottische

 The schottische basic step is made up of two sidesteps to the left and right, followed by a turn in four steps.
-In some countries, the sidesteps and turn are replaced by Strathspey hopping steps.
+In some countries, the sidesteps and turn are replaced by strathspey hopping steps.

 Schottisches danced in Europe (in the context of balfolk), where they originated, are different from how they are danced in the United States.
-The European (or Continental) version (often called "skoteesh"), is typically danced to faster music and is quite restrained in its movements.
-The American version is often large and open, with the first part expressed equally as promenades, individual or led twirls or similar moves, and the second part most often expressed as a close pivot.
-It seems to be mostly referred to as a "shodish".
+The European or Continental version (often pronounced "skoteesh"), is typically danced to faster music and is quite restrained in its movements.
+The American version (often pronounced "shodish") is often large and open, with a slower tempo than the European schottische.
+The first part is often expressed equally as promenades, individual or led twirls or similar moves, and the second part is most often expressed as a close pivot.